- I shall wait

 Such is my translation of the French lyrics of “Chanson Triste” by Henri Duparc, my solo festival piece for senior year.
 I had picked the song for obvious reasons, and, by the end of the school year, after many hours rehearsing it, I found myself putting my faith in those lyrics, hoping against hope that someday, maybe soon, my French teacher and I would reconcile.
 She would love me again, and things would be as they once were.

 One day, I decided to do it, to seek her out after school.
-When I got to her classroom, it was locked, so I knocked on the door to her office.
-The office was empty, and the door was also locked, but I could see her personal affairs though the window, so I knew she hadn’t left the school yet.
-I figured she was tied up with something, and I decided to wait for her.
+Her classroom was locked, so I knocked on the door to her office.
+The office was empty, and the door locked as well, but seeing her personal affairs though the window let me know she hadn't left school yet.
+I decided to wait for her.

 I paced back and forth in front of the office door, wondering what the heck I was going to say to her when I saw her.
-How would she react to seeing me?
-What would she say?
 Would I be able to play it cool?
 Would it look creepy that I had been waiting here for so long?

 Though I hate to wait,